naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Selena: Alright... so what is this about the "other character".

-Arrietty: It may shock you, but it's Jack o'Diamonds.
+Arrietty: It may shock you, but it's Jack O'Diamonds.

 Selena: ...Yeah, we can tell because he was in the last Nadine artwork!